tryton/tryton/trytond/doc/topics/views/index.rst

    column.

 ``sum``
-   A text for the sum widget that is added on the bottom of list with the sum of all the fields in the column.
+   A boolean to display the sum of all the records.

 ``width``
    The width of the column.